Merely putting the words “laundry” and “oil” in the same sentence is enough to conjure up the images of ugly, unyielding stains.

 You should you consider going beyond your detergent because…

 Now, dirty clothes are more than just an eyesore.
-They can actually be the home of all those critters that cause skin diseases.
+They can actually be the home of all those critters that cause skin infections.

 In fact, almost all detergents contain toxic chemicals and you don’t have to take my word on it.
 This comes straight from the University of Washington that conducted a study to analyze everything in and around your home which causes harm to your health and that of your loved ones.

-What Can EO’s Do For You In The Laundry Room?
+What Can Essential Oils Do For You In The Laundry Room?

 - For starters, they are fantabulous germ killers.